 How to make homemade baby cookies

-You sure can, these banana oat cookies at room temperature in an airtight for up to three days, but if you plan to keep them for longer then throw them in the freezer for up to three months.
+You can store these banana oat cookies at room temperature in an airtight for 2-3 days.
+If you plan to keep them for longer then store them in an airtight container the freezer for up to three months.
 Frozen from the freezer they are perfect for a teething baby.

 Basic Banana Oat Baby Cookies